This post may contain affiliate links. Please read our disclosure policy.

 While he accepted payment for over 600,000 preorders of the Air Jordan 11 Cool Grey sneakers, Malekzadeh acquired just over 6,000.

-In Count Two of the indictment, defendants Michael Malekzadeh and Bethany Mockerman are accused to knowingly conspire to a scheme to secure loans from banks while falsifying financial statements and withholding financial information when requested.
+In Count Two of the indictment, defendants Michael Malekzadeh and Bethany Mockerman are accused of knowingly conspiring to a scheme to secure loans from banks while falsifying financial statements and withholding financial information when requested.

-The false financial statements and altered bank records were provided to the banks for the purpose of influencing their decision to loan money to the business.
-In total, the defendants are accused to have submitted over 15 fraudulent loan applications, all of which contained false and altered financial information.
+The false financial statements and altered bank records were provided to the banks to influence their decision to loan money to the business.
+In total, the defendants are accused of having submitted over 15 fraudulent loan applications, all of which contained false and altered financial information.
 Defendants received well over $15 million in loan funds from these applications.

 In Count Three of the criminal complaint, Michael Malekzadeh is accused of money laundering by using money obtained from unlawful activity to buy various luxury items and automobiles in an attempt to conceal the source of the funds.